Kim Stanley Robinson

 Kim Stanley Robinson (born March 23, 1952) is an American science fiction writer best known for his Mars trilogy of novels.
 Many of his novels and stories have ecological, cultural, and political themes, featuring scientists as heroes.
 Robinson has won numerous awards, including the Hugo Award for Best Novel, the Nebula Award for Best Novel, and the World Fantasy Award.
 The Atlantic magazine has called Robinson's work "the gold standard of realistic, and highly literary, science-fiction writing."
-According to an article in The New Yorker magazine, Robinson is "generally acknowledged as one of the greatest living science-fiction writers."
+According to The New Yorker magazine, Robinson is "generally acknowledged as one of the greatest living science-fiction writers."

 Early life and education

 Robinson was born in Waukegan, Illinois.
 He moved to Southern California as a child.

 In 1974, he earned a BA in literature from the University of California, San Diego (UC San Diego).
 In 1975, he earned an MA in English from Boston University.
 In 1978, Robinson moved to Davis, California, to take a break from graduate studies at UC San Diego.
 During this period, he worked as a bookseller for Orpheus Books.
 He also taught freshman composition and other courses at the University of California, Davis.

 In 1982, Robinson earned a PhD in English from UC San Diego.
 His original PhD advisor was literary critic and Marxist scholar Fredric Jameson, who had pointed Robinson toward works by science fiction author Philip K. Dick.
 Jameson described Dick to his student as "the greatest living American writer".
 Jameson moved to the University of California, Santa Cruz (UC Santa Cruz), so Robinson finished his doctoral thesis under the scholar Donald Wesling.
 Robinson's dissertation was titled The Novels of Philip K. Dick.